slippery-dave/bungusbot/py/README.md

 pip install requirements.txt
 ```

-Then set up a .env file
+Then update the .env file with the bots token (discord developer portal)

 Also need to install ffmpeg.
 To see their official page, check [here](https://ffmpeg.org/).